What Percent Of Customers Leave Reviews

 Online reviews shape purchase decisions.
 Most shoppers read reviews before committing, yet only a fraction of buyers ever take the time to write one.
 That gap is both a problem and an opportunity for merchants who want to turn retention into a dependable growth engine without bloating their technology stack.

-Short answer: On average, roughly 10% of customers leave product reviews, but that rate varies widely by industry and by how actively the brand asks for reviews and makes the process simple.
-Service industries and specialized niches can see rates above 25–30% when they have a deliberate request-and-reward strategy; many retail categories hover between 5–18%.
+Short answer: On average, roughly 10% of customers leave product reviews.
+This rate varies widely by industry and depends on how actively the brand asks for feedback.
+Specialized niches can see rates above 25–32% with a deliberate strategy, while many retail categories hover between 5–18%.

 What Percent Of Customers Leave Reviews: Industry Benchmarks And Reality